El Salvador Pupusas. Tasty Food from El Salvador Worth Trying

 I will not explain how to make Pupusas as I am not an expert in making them; I am an expert in eating them!

-If you want to make Pupusas, there are fantastic videos, recipes, and cookbooks available online.
-I am sure you will find one that will teach you how to make Pupusas.
+There are fantastic videos, recipes, and cookbooks available online if you want to make your own Pupusas.
+I am sure you will find the right one to teach you how to make Pupusas.

 National Pupusa Day